flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListActionTypes
-### Gets a summary of all AWS CodePipeline action types associated with your account.
+> Gets a summary of all AWS CodePipeline action types associated with your account.<br/>

 #### Input Parameters
 * `Action` - _required_